For us as human beings, posture is very important. From the second we learned to walk on two legs, it’s all about keeping upright in the best way.

 This refers to how you spread your weight when you walk.
 Those who tend to stomp often have poor posture because their weight is concentrated on their whole foot rather than their soles.

-You need to be sure that your spine is properly aligned before moving on.
-To test whether or not your core is working correctly, get down on your hands and knees.
+You need to ensure your spine is properly aligned before moving on.
+Get down on your hands and knees to test whether your core is working correctly.
 Now squat into a position where you can rest your palms on the floor for balance.

-Without bending your knees or dropping below 90 degrees, try placing your fingertips directly above your toes.
+Try placing your fingertips directly above your toes without bending your knees or dropping below 90 degrees.
 See how far you can extend from here without losing your balance; this should give you an idea of how flexible your hamstrings and glutes are.

 Remember to be careful when stretching because if you’re overworking your ligaments, they could become torn or inflamed.
 Follow our guide on stretches to avoid injury.